japila-books/spark-sql-internals/docs/spark-sql-CatalogStatistics.md

 ----
 ====

-NOTE: `toPlanStats` is used when link:hive/HiveTableRelation.adoc#computeStats[HiveTableRelation] and link:spark-sql-LogicalPlan-LogicalRelation.adoc#computeStats[LogicalRelation] are requested for statistics.
+NOTE: `toPlanStats` is used when hive/HiveTableRelation.md#computeStats[HiveTableRelation] and spark-sql-LogicalPlan-LogicalRelation.md#computeStats[LogicalRelation] are requested for statistics.